-We use the DfE's Letters and Sounds principles and practice of high quality phonics across the school.
+This year we have started to implement the Ruth Miskin 'Read Write Inc' principles and practice of high quality phonics across the school.
 We support our phonics teaching with Montessori phonics, Espresso Education, Education City & Phonics Play.

 This covers the period from Birth to the end of Year R.